-HIST 126 Western Civilization: Readings and Discussion II (3 Hours)
+HIST 126 Western Civilization: Scientific Revolution to the Modern Age (3 Hours)

 The course explores the major developments, ideas and personalities that, for the past 500 years, have shaped Western civilization.
 Organized around a readings and discussion format, the course allows students to engage some of the world's most provocative and influential literature.
-Western Civilization II begins with the three revolutions that define modernity the Scientific, French, and Industrial.
+Western Civilization: Scientific Revolution to the Modern Age begins with the three revolutions that define modernity the Scientific, French, and Industrial.
 The course also highlights the new ideologies of the 19th century and more recent themes of modernization and the cultural crisis of the 20th century.
 3 hrs. lecture/wk.
 It is not necessary to take HIST 125 before HIST 126.
-This course may be offered as a Learning Communities (LCOM) section, see current credit schedule for LCOM details.

-HIST 126H HON: West CivI Rdgs Discuss II (1 Hour)
+HIST 126H HON: Western Civilization: Scientific Revolution to the Modern Age (1 Hour)